 Head lice only survive on humans.
 They die quickly when they are not on the head, usually within 24 hours.

-4 percent (4%) dimethicone lotion – to get rid of head lice
+4% dimethicone lotion – to get rid of head lice

-4 percent (4%) dimethicone lotion is a very effective head lice treatment that your family doctor can prescribe.
-You only need to put it on your child's head twice - with a week in between each use.
+4% dimethicone lotion is a very effective head lice treatment that a healthcare provider can prescribe.
+You only need to put it on your child's head twice – with a week in between each use.
+Dimethicone is not an insecticide.
+It kills head lice by suffocation and disrupting the ability of the head lice to regulate water.

 Wet combing with conditioner – to find and get rid of head lice

-Have a look at a step-by-step guide for wet combing with conditioner.(external link)
+Have a look at a step-by-step guide for wet combing with conditioner(external link).

-If you find head lice, you should check the rest of your family.
-If you find head lice on other family members, treat them all on the same day.
+If you find head lice, you should check the rest of your whānau (family).
+If you find head lice on other members of your whānau, treat them all on the same day.

-If your family has head lice, tell anyone who has had head-to-head contact with them, so that they can check and treat their family if needed.
+If your whānau has head lice, tell anyone who has had head-to-head contact with them, so that they can check and treat their whānau if needed.

-Tell your school so that they can tell other parents to check their children for head lice and treat if necessary.
+Head lice spread easily.
+Tell your child's school if you find head lice so that they can tell other parents to check their tamariki.

 Once you think your child is free of head lice and eggs, make sure to check them once a week.